EvanCampbellWeiner/PillCounter_Flutter/README.md

 Purpose:
 - This is for getting permission to store the exported session.
 Notes:
+- Android:
-- It has very specific installation instructions for Android and iOS.
+- iOS: It has very specific installation instructions for Android and iOS.

 Android:
 - Make sure the android/app/build.gradle has